 - Place the chocolate tarts in the refrigerator for at least 1 hour and until the chocolate is firm.

-- Decorate the tarts with a bit of whipped cream or chantilly and some chocolate shavings and enjoy!
+- Decorate the tops of the chocolate tarts with a little whipped cream and add the cocolate curls.

 Notes